vision72/-100DaysofMLCode/4.averma12/LOG.md

 Speech to text project - Using a sonic visualizer
 Use of HMM and Cross entropy with N-Grams as a language model to translate speech to text Started learning MongoDB

+# Day 70
+Applied for another job.
+Pickling and unpickling
+Udacity NLPnd final project completed 50% used setattr to copy object in factory pattern